ericclack/pygamezero_candy/doc/part1.rst

 Let's add some tiles
 --------------------

+- Let's create the :code:`draw` function, Pygame Zero will call this to draw our game graphics, so anything we want on screen needs to go in this function.

-- Add these lines to the end of your program.
-Make sure you *indent* the second line so that it's inside the `draw` function, in other words, press the TAB key before typing it.
+Add these lines to the end of your program.
+Make sure you *indent* the second line so that it's inside the `draw` function, in other words, press the TAB key before typing :code:`screen.blit`.

 .. code:: python